NicKane12/imdb-rating-prediction/README.md

 3. Install required packages listed at the top of the file (`pandas`, `numpy`, `matplotlib`, `scikit-learn`).
 4. Run the script sequentially to reproduce the cleaning, EDA, and modeling steps.

-## AI Use

-ChatGPT was used to help with Python scripts and syntax.
-All written analysis and interpretation are the author's own.